Pharmaceuticals and personal care products in the environment

 To combat the growing problems of prescription drug abuse and environmental pollution, communities throughout Wisconsin have created and implemented voluntary household drug take-back programs.
 Response to these programs has been extremely positive, with strong support from citizens, law enforcement, pharmacists, local governments and healthcare professionals.

 Despite Wisconsin's best efforts, current collection options are insufficient and unsustainable.
 They have high per capita operation costs, which fall primarily on local governments already challenged by tight budgets.
-To assist local governments, the Wisconsin Department of Justice has volunteered to coordinate the disposal of drugs collected by law enforcement agencies.
+To assist local governments, the Wisconsin Dept. of Justice has volunteered to coordinate the disposal of drugs collected by law enforcement agencies.
 The federal Drug Enforcement Administration also coordinates disposal for law enforcement in Wisconsin and other states.
 Several municipalities in other states have required the pharmaceutical industry to fund collection programs.

 Nationally, public concerns about the potential effects of pharmaceuticals and personal care products are prompting both voluntary and regulatory action.
 Following reports of finding microbeads in the Great Lakes, several major companies agreed to stop using them in their personal care products.
 Although Wisconsin passed legislation addressing microbeads in July 2015, the federal Microbead-Free Waters Act of 2015 preempts any state or local microbead bills.
 The federal ban was adopted in December 2015 and amends the Federal Food, Drug, and Cosmetic Act to prohibit the manufacture and distribution of plastic microbeads in cosmetic products.
-The law bans the manufacturing of microbeads beginning in 2017 and the distribution of rinse-off cosmetics containing microbeads in 2019.
+The law banned manufacturing of microbeads beginning in 2017 and distribution of rinse-off cosmetics containing microbeads in 2019.